The Locker Key

 “He was probably the guy Barnett told you about in his email.
 He’s a contractor.
 Let’s just hope he’s also being paid to kill the other guys too.”

 “So we’re almost out of the woods here.”
-Jake says.
+Jake said.

 “How do you figure that?”